 - Consider adding trivia questions with timed answers to keep their interest.

-- Download royalty-free music mp3s into a Share pod (remember, the selection must be as long as your lobby time).
+- Download royalty-free music into a Share pod.
+The selection must be as long as your lobby time.

-- Send a message toparticipants in the Chat pod to tell them you are playing music so that they can checkVoIP audio levels.
+- Send a message to the participants in the Chat pod to tell them you are playing music so that they can checkVoIP audio levels.

 Rule 4: Have fun!

 - Remind your presenters they are talking to a live audience.
-If they are having fun, the audience will follow!
+If they are having fun, the audience follows!